 SBM Bulletin was edited in the 1980s, which was focused on providing news and small updates to specialists.
-However, an oficial Journal of the society to publish research from Brazilian authors was lacking at that time.
+However, an official Journal of the Society to publish research from Brazilian authors was lacking at that time.

 On August 1991, the Revista Brasileira de Mastologia (Brazilian Journal of Mastology) was born.
 It was created by the SBM president at that time, the entrepreneur and idealist Antônio Figueira Filho, with the support of Marconi Luna, the diligent SBM general secretary.
 First editors were: Antônio Figueira Filho, Henrique M. Salvador Silva and Jairo L. Coelho Junior.
 There was also an Editorial Board comprised by Carlos Henrique Menke, Ezio N. Dias, José A. Ribeiro Filho, José Baptista da Silva Neto and Orlando Silva Telles, with other representatives of many Brazilian state regionals.